TwilioLatamEngHub/solution-template-conversations-api/README.md

 2. Under the Messaging Product, create a new service: Services > Create Messaging Service.

-3. Inside your service under Sender Pool, click on Add Senders and add your WhatsApp number.
+3. Inside your service under Sender Pool, click on Add Senders and add your Twilio number (the WhatsApp Sender Twilio number).

 4. Under the Conversations Product, create a new service: Services > Create a new service.